jmatzke1/FunForFido/Journal.md

 #### Week 7

-I did some assignemnt and
+I did some assignemnt and worked more on node presentation.

 ---